-Kenneth H. Frenchman is a principal in the Insurance Recovery Practice Group with significant experience in insurance coverage litigation, counseling on insurance-related issues, and securing settlements with prominent property and casualty insurers from all over the world, recovering in excess of $2 billion for his clients.
+Kenneth H. Frenchman is a Principal in the Insurance Recovery Practice Group with significant experience in insurance coverage litigation, counseling on insurance-related issues, and securing settlements with prominent property and casualty insurers from all over the world, recovering in excess of $3 billion for his clients.
 Ken represents several large and small corporate policyholders in litigations and arbitrations around the nation for damages and declaratory relief arising out of, among other things, insurance companies’ breach of contract, bad faith, and attempted rescission of policies.
 He litigates many of the most significant and cutting-edge insurance coverage cases in the country.
 These include coverage for liabilities relating to professional liability, breaches of representations and warranties, asbestos, products, toxic torts, environmental property damage, directors and officers, errors and omissions, sexual abuse and molestations, personal injuries, first-party property damage, business interruption, intellectual property, athlete’s disabilities, crime/fidelity and employment.
 He counsels clients in matters throughout the country, including in New York, New Jersey, Illinois, Delaware, Colorado, Kansas, Ohio, West Virginia, Oregon, Maryland, Alaska, and North Carolina.
 Ken's representative clients include Philips Electronics, Syracuse University, New Jersey Transit, the Carlyle Group, and Givaudan Flavors & Fragrances.
 He has also served as a party arbitrator in substantial insurance coverage matters.

-Ken was recognized by Law360 as a 2017 "Insurance MVP" and was ranked by Chambers USA as a New York leading lawyer in the area of Insurance: Dispute Resolution: Policyholder.
+Ken was recognized by Law360 as a 2017 "Insurance MVP" and is ranked by Chambers USA as a New York leading lawyer in the area of Insurance: Dispute Resolution: Policyholder.
 According to Chambers USA, "Ken is hailed by sources as 'very thorough.
 He thinks outside the box, is knowledgeable, anticipatory and communicates options clearly.'"
 He has also been recommended in The Legal 500’s guide to outstanding lawyers nationwide for Insurance: Advice to Policyholders, which in 2017 referred to him as a “top-notch trial lawyer and strategist.”
 Ken has been listed in New York Metro Super Lawyers and is recognized with an AV® Preeminent™ Peer Review Rating—the highest peer review rating—by Martindale-Hubbell.